content-left-bg.png

 • read the Parent carer transport program overview

-• provide relevant information to the transport assessor to assess eligibility
+• provide relevant information to the school transport assessor to determine eligibility

-• may request an application be completed where the assessor identifies eligibility has not been met.
+• may request that the school transport assessor complete an application for their child, even if the eligibility requirements have not been met.

 School transport assessors

-• assess student information with the Transport assistance criteria
+• review student information against the Transport assistance eligibility requirements

 • request a new distance check (DoE employees only) where one is not saved in OneSchool